vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 <summary>I have unloaded the invoice, it does not contain my details.
 How do I add them?</summary>

-To make the data of your organization appear in the **Payer** field in the invoices, that you [generate in your personal account](../service-management/bill-generation), perform the the [additional registration](../service-management/corporate#additional_registration_of_legal_entities) of your legal entity.
+To make the data of your organization appear in the **Payer** field in the invoices, that you [generate in your management console](../service-management/bill-generation), perform the the [additional registration](../service-management/corporate#additional_registration_of_legal_entities) of your legal entity.

 Additional registration is only available in [region](/en/tools-for-using-services/account/concepts/regions) Moscow and only for Russian resident companies.